MartinP460/portfolio/projects/react-denmark-map.md

 ### The future of the library

 I will continue to maintain the library by fixing bugs and adding new features.
 I've already identified a bug that I will fix in the next release.
 I also want to add `onMouseEnter` and `onMouseLeave` props to the component since this will give the developer more flexibility.
 However, this is a relatively small library so it's limited how many improvements can be made to it.
+(Update: `onMouseEnter` and `onMouseLeave` props were added in v1.1).

 ### Learnings I can use in the future